ardikars/EUID/README.md

 ## Extendable Universally Unique Identifier

 EUID (Extendable Universally Unique Identifier) is a unique identifier designed to ensure efficient data management through improved sortability and extensibility.
-EUIDs include timestamps with milliseconds precision and utilize randomness (64 bits, least significant bits) to achieve a predictable order.
+EUIDs include timestamps with milliseconds precision and utilize randomness (64 bits, least significant bits) to achieve a predictable order and uniqueness.
 The extension feature enables the attachment of optional data, enhancing the versatility of EUIDs.

 ### Timestamps and Randomness